Flowers Foods Inc (FLO)

 Turnover ratios

-Flowers Foods Inc's activity ratios provide insights into the company's efficiency in managing its assets and operations.
+Flowers Foods Inc's activity ratios provide insights into how efficiently the company manages its resources.
+Let's analyze the key activity ratios:

 Average number of days